 Are you a family medicine, internal medicine or pediatric physician or PA who wants to be a healthcare superstar?
 Are you ready to advance your leadership skills?
 Are you ready to be a thought-leader?
 If the answer is yes, then we welcome you to apply for the Morehouse School of Medicine Community Health Advanced by Medical Practice Superstars Transformational Leadership Fellowship to gain leadership skills and skills for transforming your practice and your community.

-CHAMPS is a year-long Health Resources and Services Administration (HRSA) funded fellowship that educates and empowers early/mid-career physicians and physician assistants, practicing in medically underserved areas, rural communities, and federally qualified health centers (FQHC’s) who are currently in emerging leadership roles to lead change within their institutions, larger surrounding environments, and at the national level.
+CHAMPS is a year-long Health Resources and Services Administration (HRSA) funded fellowship that educates and empowers early/mid-career physicians and physician assistants, practicing in medically underserved areas, rural communities, and federally qualified health centers (FQHC’s) who are currently in emerging leadership roles.
+You will emerge ready to lead change within your institutions and surrounding communities, and at the state, regional and national levels.

-The purpose of this program is to strengthen primary care and the workforce by establishing fellowship programs to train community-based practicing primary care physician and/or physician assistant champions to lead health care transformation and enhance teaching in community-based settings.
+This program strives to strengthen primary care and the healthcare workforce by establishing fellowship programs to train practicing community-based, primary-care physician and/or physician assistant champions to lead health care transformation and enhance teaching in community-based settings.
 Characteristics of transformed healthcare delivery systems identified by the Centers for Medicare and Medicaid Services include:

 - Coordinated care across all providers and settings;

 - A high level of patient engagement and quantifiable improvements in patient experiences;

 - Leveraging the use of health information technology to improve quality;

 - Providers performing at the top of their license and board certification;

 - Integration of population health measures into the delivery system: and

 - Data-driven health system processes.